dvdoc555/run_analysis.R/README.md

 # run_analysis.R
 Assignment: Getting and Cleaning Data Course Project

-Copy the uranalysis’s file into R, and there will be 2 tidy Data Sets in files labeled DataSet1 and DataSet2.
+Copy the rur_analysis’s file into R, and there will be 2 tidy Data Sets in files labeled DataSet1 and DataSet2.
 Both files will appear in your working directory.
 See the Code Book for details on the variables in the dataset.